 Timeline of Mailtrap’s API Changes

-- September 1st, 2018: “html_body” and “text_body” fields will be present in response, but will be replaced by a deprecation warning.
+- September 1st, 2018: “html_body” and “text_body” fields will be present in the response, but will be replaced by a deprecation warning.

 - December 1st, 2018: “html_body” and “text_body” fields will be removed from API.